insilichem/insilichem_com/content/research_lines/index.md

 ## Artificial Metalloenzymes design.

 Part of de novo enzyme design, those systems are biohybrids obtained by the incorporation of homogeneous catalysts into proteic hosts.
-Our group has pioneer many reseaches...collaboration with....
+Our group has pioneer many reseaches...collaboration with international groups include Thomas Ward (Basel), Gerard Roelfes (Groningen) and Jean-Pierre Mahy (Orsay)

 ## Metallodrug design